 that dancing, in itself, is perfectly innocent.
 No one denies this.
 It is as harmless to dance as it is to walk, or to run.
 But the present question is not of dancing in the abstract.
 Dancing does not exist in the abstract.
 It exists, like most things, in a certain way.
 It is of dancing, as thus practised, in a certain way, that I am going to speak.
 I do not restrict my argument or my conclusion to balls or public assemblies.
-I should waste my zeal.
-There is happily, as yet, too unanimous a sentiment among sensible people against them-unless the case happens to be that of the quadrennial inauguration ball\ or other such assembly, by which it is the barbarian custom still to soil our social purity and signalize some public occasion.
-Then it is no disgrace if a representative Christian name be on the list of "managers!"
-And neither do I restrict my argument, or my conclusion, to those rythmic gyrations popularly called "round dances."
+I should waste my zeal. happily, as yet, too unanimous a sentiment among sensible people against them-unless the case happens to be that of the quadrennial inauguration ball, or other such assembly, by which it is the barbarian custom still to soil our social purity and signalize some public occasion.
+The charity ball, too, is a variety of the public dancing assembly to which special indulgence seems to be accorded.
+It is respectable, it is even distinguished, (somewhat promiscuous though inevitably the attendance must be) to decorate these occasions with your presence, and make your giving to the poor delightful with the dance.

+Nor yet do I restrict my argument, or my conclusion, to those rhythmic gyrations popularly called "round dances."
 A popular magazine never distinguished for martyrdom to principle, may safely inveigh against these.
 The argument is merely some degrees stronger, and the conclusion some degrees clearer, against such excessive developments of the primordial idea.
-When I name the dance (for the sake of being perfectly understood, I may say) I mean the dance as many of the most respectable members of society, including no inconsiderable proportion of accepted Christians, not unfrequently I am thus frank, not for the sake practice it. of sceming bold, but for the sake of being clear.
+When I name the dance (for the sake of being perfectly understood, I may say) I mean the dance as many of the most respectable members of society, including no inconsiderable proportion of accepted Christians, not unfrequently practice it.
+I am thus frank, not for the sake of sceming bold, but for the sake of being clear.
 My readers need none of them be at any loss as to just what I mean.
 I mean the dance as it flourishes in the most proper and reputable circles to-day.